 See the differences in the backgrounds of these two images?
 That’s a shallow depth of field versus a large depth of field.

 But depth of field isn’t just about the background, it’s also about the foreground of your image.

-Wherever you focus creates a “focal plane,” which is like an imaginary line across your photo at that point.
+Wherever you focus, you create a “focal plane,” which is like an imaginary line across your photo at that point.
 Anything closer to the camera from that line is called foreground.
 Anything further away from that line, or behind your subject, is called background.

 Your subject and anything on that focal plane will be sharp.
 But the foreground/background could be a little blurry, or quite blurred, depending on your settings.